jehelmich/jehelmich.github.io/README.md

 As part of the German National Rowing Team, I have won medals at the Paralympics, World Championshipa and European Championships.

-Notable achievements include:
+>Notable achievements include:
-- 3rd in PR3 Mix2x at Paralympic Games 2024, Paris (France)
+>- 3rd in PR3 Mix2x at Paralympic Games 2024, Paris (France)
-- 2nd in PR3 Mix2x at European Rowing Championships 2024, Szeged (Hungary)
+>- 2nd in PR3 Mix2x at European Rowing Championships 2024, Szeged (Hungary)
-- 3rd in PR3 Mix4+ at World Rowing Championships 2023, Belgrade (Serbia)
+>- 3rd in PR3 Mix4+ at World Rowing Championships 2023, Belgrade (Serbia)
-- 2nd in PR3 Mix4+ at European Rowing Championships 2023, Bled (Slovenia)
+>- 2nd in PR3 Mix4+ at European Rowing Championships 2023, Bled (Slovenia)
-- 2nd in PR3 Mix4+ at World Rowing Championships 2022, Racice (Czech Republic)
+>- 2nd in PR3 Mix4+ at World Rowing Championships 2022, Racice (Czech Republic)
-- 3rd in PR3 Mix4+ at European Rowing Championships 2022, Munich (Germany)
+>- 3rd in PR3 Mix4+ at European Rowing Championships 2022, Munich (Germany)

+If you have questions or requests, you can reach me via <jan@hlmch.com>.